 Those few statements obviously give a very rough and simplistic idea of what Software Craftsmanship and Scrum are.
-So let’s have a Scrum team of Craftsmen on one side, and an XP team on the other.
+So let’s have a Scrum team of Craftsmen on one side, and an XP team on the other and see what they have in common.
 Both teams focus on delivering in an iterative way, expressing scope as a backlog of user stories; they keep track of their velocity and they gathered lessons learned along the way.
 That being said, let’s look at the 12 XP practices.

 - Planning game: explicitly listed by Scrum, no discussion there